-Interest on the 2021 Series G Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
-Interest on the 2021 Series H Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
-Interest on the 2021 Series H Bonds will not be treated as an item of tax preference for purposes of calculating the Minnesota alternative minimum tax imposed on individuals, trusts and estates.
-We express no opinion regarding other federal, state or local tax consequences arising from the ownership or disposition of the 2021 Series Bonds.
-All owners of 2021 Series Bonds (including, but not limited to, insurance companies, financial institutions, Subchapter S corporations, United States branches of foreign corporations and recipients of social security and railroad retirement benefits) should consult their tax advisors concerning other possible indirect tax consequences of owning and disposing of the 2021 Series Bonds.
+Interest on the 2022 Series L Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
+Interest on the 2022 Series M Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code with respect to individuals; however, interest on the 2022 Series M Bonds is taken into account in determining the annual adjusted financial statement income of certain corporations for the purpose of computing the alternative minimum tax imposed on such corporations for tax years beginning after December 31, 2022.
+Interest on the 2022 Series M Bonds will not be treated as an item of tax preference for purposes of calculating the Minnesota alternative minimum tax imposed on individuals, trusts and estates.
+We express no opinion regarding other federal, state or local tax consequences arising from the ownership or disposition of the 2022 Series Bonds.
+All owners of 2022 Series Bonds (including, but not limited to, insurance companies, financial institutions, Subchapter S corporations, United States branches of foreign corporations for tax years beginning after December 31, 2022 and recipients of social security and railroad retirement benefits) should consult their tax advisors concerning other possible indirect tax consequences of owning and disposing of the 2022 Series Bonds.

-The opinions expressed above are qualified only to the extent that the enforceability of the 2021 Series Bonds and the Bond Resolution and Series Resolutions is subject to bankruptcy, insolvency, reorganization, moratorium or other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable and that their enforcement may also be subject to the exercise of judicial discretion in appropriate cases.
+The opinions expressed above are qualified only to the extent that the enforceability of the 2022 Series Bonds and the Bond Resolution and Series Resolutions is subject to bankruptcy, insolvency, reorganization, moratorium or other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable and that their enforcement may also be subject to the exercise of judicial discretion in appropriate cases.